Preeclampsia and High Blood Pressure During Pregnancy

 Kick Count: A record kept during late pregnancy of the number of times a fetus moves over a certain period.

-Liver Enzymes: Chemicals made by liver cells; elevated levels may indicate liver damage.
+Liver Enzymes: Chemicals made by liver cells.
+High levels of liver enzymes may suggest liver damage.

-Nutrients: Nourishing substances supplied through food, such as vitamins and minerals.
+Nutrients: Nourishing substances found in food, such as vitamins and minerals.

-Placental Abruption: A condition in which the placenta has begun to separate from the inner wall of the uterus before the baby is born.
+Placental Abruption: A condition in which the placenta has begun to separate from the iuterus before the fetus is born.

-Platelets: Small, disc-shaped structures found in the blood that help the blood to clot.
+Platelets: Small cells found in the blood that help to stop bleeding.

 Proteinuria: The presence of an abnormal amount of protein in the urine.